apache/buildstream-site/content/pages/source_installation.md

 Since we only ever publish [release versions]({filename}releases.md) on PyPI, it is currently recommended to use this installation path.
-This will ensure that you always have the latest recommended version of BuildStream that we recommend.
+This will ensure that you always have the version of BuildStream that we recommend.

 To install from PyPI, you will additionally require: